- Invoice

 It is important to reach a consensus with suppliers on what constitutes a valid invoice.

 Discuss price adjustments if necessary.
-Note that you may also receive requests for price adjustments from your suppliers.
+Be prepared to receive requests for price adjustments from your suppliers as well.

 It is important to manage invoices by distinguishing between those with and without registration numbers.

-To apply transitional measures (80% or 50% deduction) for taxable purchases from non-registered entities, you must store the itemized invoices.
+To apply the transitional measures (80% or 50% deduction) for taxable purchases from non-registered entities, you must store the invoices with the required information.

-Bookkeeping requirements remain unchanged after the start of the Invoice System.
+The requirements for book entries remain unchanged after the start of the Invoice System.

-If you apply exceptions where invoice storage is not required or use transitional measures for purchases from non-registered entities, you must record that fact in your books.
+If you apply exceptions where invoice storage is not required or use transitional measures for purchases from non-registered entities, you must note this in your records.

 There are two methods for calculating purchase tax: the cumulative calculation method and the gross calculation method.

-(If you use the cumulative method for sales tax, you must also use the cumulative method for purchase tax.)
+(If you use the cumulative calculation method for sales tax, you must also use it for purchase tax.)

-uSonar maintains the proprietary corporate database, LBC.
-LBC covers business locations nationwide, including individual stores and factories.
+uSonar maintains a proprietary corporate database called LBC.
+LBC covers business locations nationwide, including stores and factories, at the individual site level.

-Since it also holds invoice numbers, our customer data integration solution, uSonar, which is powered by LBC, allows you to assign registration numbers to your internal data in bulk.
+Since it also holds invoice numbers, our customer data integration solution, uSonar, which is powered by LBC, can assign registration numbers to your internal data in bulk.

 Please feel free to contact us.

-This article explained the critical aspects of supplier management under the Invoice System.
+This article explained the important aspects of supplier management under the Invoice System.

 Proceed with your preparations after understanding the key points for both buyers and sellers, as well as the procedures for pre-verifying suppliers as a buyer.

-uSonar provides a Customer Data Integration Solution centered on the LBC corporate database.
+uSonar provides a Customer Data Integration Solution centered on our LBC corporate database.

 By leveraging LBC, we can support you in assigning invoice registration numbers.
-Please check the details in the materials below.
+Please check the details below.

 About the Author